fsprojects/FSharpLint/docs/content/Console-Application.md

 `C:\FSharpLint.FunctionalTest.TestedProject\FSharpLint.FunctionalTest.TestedProject.fsproj` is the path of the project file of the project that we want to lint.

-To run the tool we need to open the command line, `cd` into the directory containing `fsharplint.exe` and then run the tool using the `-f` argument to specify the project file:
+To run the linter, open the command line, `cd` into the directory containing `fsharplint.exe` and run the tool using the `-f` argument to specify the project file:

     >cd C:\FSharpLint\bin
     >fsharplint -f "C:\FSharpLint.FunctionalTest.TestedProject\FSharpLint.FunctionalTest.TestedProject.fsproj"